Aditya-crypto/Client-Server-Application/README.md

 ## Features:
 1. All types of files can be downloaded from server.
 2. Files are transferred Chunk-wise
-2. Encrypted Files are transferred and decrypted accordingly on the clientside.
+3. Encrypted Files are transferred and decrypted accordingly on the clientside.
-3. Socket Programming for communication between server and client is used.
+4. Socket Programming for communication between server and client is used.
-4  3DES Encrytion is used for secure Transmission
+5  3DES Encrytion is used for secure Transmission
+6. For key generation Deffie Hellman key exchange is used

 ## How To Run Program: